open-sdr/openwifi/README.md

 **openwifi:** Linux mac80211 compatible full-stack IEEE802.11/Wi-Fi design based on SDR (Software Defined Radio).

 - We remain committed to open source, which is our foundation.
-To access advanced features and dedicated support, consider a subscription.
+To access advanced features and dedicated support, consider a **SUBSCRIPTION**.
 More info on https://openwifi.tech

 [[Download img and Quick start](#Download-img-and-Quick-start)] [[**Tips for Windows users**](https://github.com/open-sdr/openwifi/discussions/341)]